sergioifg94/kcp-ingress/docs/getting_started/tutorial.md

 This section will show how GLBC is used to provide ingress in a multi-cluster ingress scenario.

-For this tutorial, after following along the with the [Installation](#installation) section of this document, we should already have `kcp` and GLBC running, and also have had deployed the sample service which would have created a placement resource, an ingress named *"ingress-nondomain"* and a DNS record.
+For this tutorial, after following along the with the [Installation](#installation) section of this document, we should already have `kcp` and GLBC running, and also have had deployed the sample service which would have created a placement resource, an ingress named *"echo"* and a DNS record.
 Note, the "default" namespace is where we are putting all the sample resources at the moment.

 <br>